cscie114/assignment-5-cicd-kwisschen/README.md

 __'npm run test'__

-Note: you'll need to set up the .env variables obtained in Step 5 on GitHub for building/testing/deploying via GitHub Actions
+Note: you'll need to set up the .env variables obtained in Step 5 on GitHub for building/testing/deploying via GitHub Actions.

 ### Step 8